genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## DbMon commands

 There are many commands that can be used with DbMon.
-We have listed some of them for you below.
+We have listed them for you below.
 Please use this table as reference if ever in doubt about which commands can be used.
 In this article we will go over DbMon Commands, demonstrating their use and allowing you to put them into practice.

 | Command                  | Argument                                    | Description                                     |
 |--------------------------|---------------------------------------------|-------------------------------------------------|